Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/Data.md

 ## Extensions

+- `ManualConnectingIndexServiceExtensions`: Adds `IManualConnectingIndexService` extension methods for removing indices by specifying document ID or content.
 - `SessionExtensions`: Shortcut to execute a query from a raw SQL string.
 - `QueryExtensions`: Adds `IQuery` manipulating extension methods to YesSql queries. (eg. `PaginateAsync` for breaking the result into pages).
 - `SchemaBuilderExtensions`: Adds shortcut extension method for `SchemaBuilder`.